seb-oss/green/libs/core/docs/conventions.md

 ### Beta or Stable

 Newly added components can be marked as Beta until they have been fully review, tested and processed in all relevant aspects.
 A component marked as Beta is not included in the Semantic Versioning guarantees of the rest of the system.
 Using a beta component means accepting the risk that breaking changes can, and will, occur even in patch releases of the framework.

-### ACE approval

-Before a component is marked Stable, a developer will have gone through the appropriate specifications to make sure it implements all appropriate roles and behaviours, but it may not yet have been tested by the Accessibility Centre of Excellence.
-Once it has been rigorously tested by accessibility experts, it will receive this status.